 One story, three generations

 The Bardelli S.p.A.
 Group, until the end of 2021 Altaeco S.p.A., was founded in 1962 in Bareggio and was transferred in 1965 to the headquarters in Vittuone in the province of Milan and then consolidated and structured in the offices of Cerrione, in the province of Biella and Oderzo, in province of Treviso.
+The company currently has around 170 collaborators between the headquarters and the two production units.
+The two production units are custodians of a historical tradition, technical expertise, operational know-how and leading aesthetic creativity.
+The Group generates 40% of its turnover on the national market, while international markets represent over 60% of its total turnover in over 70 countries around the world.

 history-of-bardelli-group